1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 98)

-“they
-did not always, and in everything, agree with the ideas and
-hypotheses advanced by Lysenko, Prezent, Glushchenko,
-Ol’shansky, Stoletov, and other members of that group.”
-(Medvedev and Lerner, p.
-103)

 “On
 November 5, 1945, Lysenko first gave his paper, which denied
 the existence of intraspecific competition among plants and